openvcash/vcash-scripts/README.md

 # Vanillacoin Install script

 ## Warning !
-Testing phase, so please backup your existing wallet files (.Vanillacoin folder) & your daemon binary (vanillacoind file) before running install script
+Testing phase, so please backup your existing wallet files (.Vanillacoin folder) & your daemon binary (vanillacoind file) before running install script.
+I can't be responsible if you broke something.

 ## Req.
 User must be in sudo group :